inikishev/torchzero/docs/source/FAQ.rst

 How to use external PyTorch optimizers as chainable modules?
 ============================================================
-In addition to torchzero modules, any PyTorch optimizer can be used as a module using :py:class:`tz.m.Wrap<torchzero.modular.Wrap>`.
+In addition to torchzero modules, any PyTorch optimizer can be used as a module using :py:class:`tz.m.Wrap<torchzero.modules.Wrap>`.

 There are two slightly different ways to construct a :code:`Wrap` module.
-Here I will convert :code:`LaProp` optimizer from `pytorch_optimizer <https://pytorch-optimizers.readthedocs.io/en/latest/optimizer/#pytorch_optimizer.LaProp>`_ library into a module and chain it with :py:class:`tz.m.Cautious`
+Here I will convert :code:`LaProp` optimizer from `pytorch_optimizer <https://pytorch-optimizers.readthedocs.io/en/latest/optimizer/#pytorch_optimizer.LaProp>`_ library into a module and chain it with :py:class:`tz.m.Cautious<torchzero.modules.Cautious>`

 .. code:: py